Issue:

 Interactive guided troubleshooting

-Note: A new project will be visible in multiple versions of Revit until a model has been initiated.
+| Note: A new project will be visible in multiple versions of Revit until a model has been initiated.
 After that, it will only be visible in the version from which the model was initiated.
-See Latest Release and Notes.
+See Latest Release and Notes. |

-- How to check cloud project permissions
+- See How to check cloud project permissions

-- Confirm with Project Admin whether you have the required folder permissions for the affected models, which cannot be opened or linked into Revit.
-Check if all permissions are correctly set in ACC as in Manage Folder Permissions.
-They require different permissions.
+- Confirm with Project Admin whether you've the required folder permissions for the affected models, which cannot be opened or linked into Revit.

-- "View + Download + Upload + Edit" folder permissions are required to open Revit Cloud models in Revit from BIM 360 or Autodesk Construction Cloud (ACC).
+- View + Download + Upload + Edit folder permissions are required to open Cloud models in Revit from BIM 360 or ACC.

-- View + Download" permission to the linked path folder is required to link the model in Revit.
+- View + Download permission to the linked path folder is required to link the model in Revit.

 - If correct permissions are provided and the issue persists, try removing and adding the impacted member to the BIM 360 project.